My beliefs have changed.

 Course the pandemic of Covid struck just a few short months later, and we were all forced into more isolation.

-Now that a lot of those restrictions have been lifted, almost all of them for the life I live now – I still find myself more alone than ever before in my life.
+Now that a lot of those restrictions have been lifted, almost all of them – I still find myself more alone than ever before in my life.

 As hard as it is to be this alone, I can see where I needed it.